Nemin32/Nemin32.github.io/soulstorm/_posts/2019-01-21-soulstorm.md

 ---
 title: What we know about Soulstorm?
 (Outdated)
-summary: Here you can find an information dump about Soulstorm's gameplay and a bit of lore.
-The page is a bit outdated, so if you don't find something, check the other pages.
+summary: An outdated pile of information about Soulstorm.
 ---

 ## What we know about